Training Opportunities

 NHLBI T32 (PUFFINS)

-The Pulmonary Focused Foundations in Innovation and Scholarship (PUFFINS) training program is designed to ensure that the next generation of investigators has the skillsets needed to improve the health care and outcomes for individuals with lung diseases, with particular emphasis on lung cancer prevention, screening and implementation, critical care, and rare lung diseases.
+The Pulmonary Focused Foundations in Innovation and Scholarship (PUFFINS) training program is designed to ensure that the next generation of investigators has the skillsets needed to improve health care and outcomes for individuals with lung diseases, with particular emphasis on lung cancer prevention, screening and implementation, critical care, and rare lung diseases.
 Tobacco research is a specific pathway for trainees within PUFFINS.

 Junior Faculty